A priceless interstellar meteorite may lie at the bottom of the Pacific… but recovering it will be far from easy.

 The problem is that as it stands, these data were not precise enough to allow specialists to definitively remove the doubt.
 It is above all because the statements in question came from a satellite belonging to the American Department of Defense, an institution which has never hidden its pronounced taste for artistic blurring.

 The performance of military satellites has traditionally been very important strategic elements; armies protect them like the apple of their eye.
-To avoid revealing too much information about their machine, the federal authorities have therefore decided to share only snippets of data with the researchers.
+To avoid revealing too much information regarding their machine, the federal authorities have therefore decided to share only snippets of data with the researchers.

 And while waiting to see more clearly, the scientific community still refuses to officially attribute the title of interstellar object to CNEOS 2014-01-08.
 It is partly for this reason that the research paper researchers who have explored the possibility of this interstellar origin have yet to pass peer review.